41 Tips on How to Get Better Sleep

 Create a comfortable sleep environment.

 27. Keep your room dark, cool, and quiet.

 It is easier to fall asleep if your body is slightly cool than if you are warm.
 Make sure that your room is completely dark (unless you have one small nightlight to use for emergencies) and there is as little noise as possible.
 To drown out background noise, consider getting a white noise machine or even using a fan.

 28. Keep the noise down or use soothing sounds.

 Close your windows and doors so you are not disturbed by outside noise.
 In addition to this, as previously mentioned, look into white noise machines.
 Not every sound may be relaxing for you, but you can get a noise machine that plays sounds from the beach or the jungle if you find those to be more relaxing than white noise.

 Research has shown that the ideal temperature for getting high-quality sleep is lower than you may think.
 Try to keep your bedroom between 60 and 67 degrees F for optimal sleep.
 Your body temperatures peak and decline throughout the day.

 Your internal temperature is typically at its highest during the early afternoon hours and lowest around 5:00 am.
 When your body falls asleep, you naturally cool down.
 If you can help keep your body at that lower temperature, you will be able to encourage deeper sleep.

 30. Reserve your bed for sleeping and sex.

 Don't watch television, read, or even talk on the phone in bed.
-Keep your mind set on the fact that your bed is only used for two things: sleep and sex.
+Keep focused on the fact that your bed is only used for two things: sleep and sex.
 This way, when you get into bed at night, your mind will know that it is time to go to sleep.